 Preferred Stock - The Company's Board of Directors has the authority, without further action by stockholders, to issue shares of preferred stock in one or more series.
 The Company's Board of Directors may designate the rights, preferences, privileges, and restrictions of the preferred stock, including dividend rights, conversion rights, voting rights, terms of redemption, liquidation preference, and number of shares constituting any series or the designation of any series.
-The issuance of preferred stock could have the effect of restricting dividends on the Company's common stock, diluting the voting power of its common stock, impairing the liquidation rights of its common stock, or delaying or preventing a change in control.
-The ability to issue preferred stock could delay or impede a change in control.
+The issuance of preferred stock could have the effect of restricting dividends on the Company's common stock, diluting the voting power of its common stock, impairing the liquidation rights of its could delay or impede a change in control.